 Nearly 1,280 cataract sufferers in the Tibet Autonomous Region regained their eyesight last year, thanks to a state-sponsored medical program.

-The majority of the patients were local farmers and herdsmen, ranging in age from four to 93.
+The majority of the patients were farmers and herdsmen, ranging in age from 4 to 93, reported Xinhua news agency.

-More than 4,800 patients with eye diseases in Tibet's 32 counties were diagnosed and received proper treatment last year.
-All cataract sufferers have had artificial lenses implanted.
+More than 4,800 patients with eye diseases in Tibet's 32 counties were diagnosed and received treatment last year.
+All cataract sufferers had artificial lenses implanted.

-So far more than 1.2 million Chinese cataract patients have been operated on and some 11,000 medical workers have been trained.
+So far, more than 1.2 million cataract patients have been operated on and some 11,000 medical workers have been trained.